mcgingras/wave-monorepo/README.md

 there is a bit of lag when you click arrow to a new page that isn't cached, probably bc the server actions need to fire we could probably do some streaming
 - profile page

+REMINDER TO CHANGE ALL VIEM CLIENTS TO MAINNET WHEN WE GO LIVE